MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Instructions/Labs/Lab02[PL-600]_APP.md

 - Security staff shifts
 - Incidents

-A Minimal Viable Product (PVP) has been developed for Phase 1, visitor tracking, in the Power Platform.
+A Minimal Viable Product (PVP) has been developed for Phase 1, visitor tracking, in the Microsoft Power Platform.

 The entity relationship diagram for the MVP is as follows: